TheresaLui/SelfHelpContent_v2/articles/problemscopingques.managedservices/problemscopingques-tenant-subscriptioninfo.md

             "watermarkText": "Please provide the ID of the tenant that is managing the services(if applicable)", "required": true
         }, {
-            "id": "OtherSubID_desc",
+            "id": "OtherDelSubID_desc",
             "order": 4,
             "controlType": "Textbox",
-            "displayLabel": "Additional SubscriptionID",
+            "displayLabel": "Another Delegated subscription impacted",
-            "watermarkText": "Please provide other subscription ID that is impacted with this same issue(if applicable)", "required": false
+            "watermarkText": "Please provide another delegated subscription ID that is impacted with this same issue(if applicable)", "required": false
          }, {
             "id": "PrinicipalID_desc",
-            "order": 6,
+            "order": 5,
             "controlType": "Textbox",
             "displayLabel": "Delegated PrincipalID",
             "watermarkText": "Please provide the principalId that is getting the delegated permissions",